Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - Optional CPU limits for fragments SHALL be denoted using the decimal count of CPU cores (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].cpu-limit`).

-  - GPU requirements for fragments SHALL be denoted using the integer count of GPUs (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].gpu`).
+  - GPU requirements for fragments SHALL be denoted using the decimal count of GPUs (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].gpu`).

-  - Optional GPU limits for fragments SHALL be denoted using the integer count of GPUs (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].gpu-limit`).
+  - Optional GPU limits for fragments SHALL be denoted using the decimal count of GPUs (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].gpu-limit`).

   - Memory requirements for fragments SHALL be denoted using decimal values followed by units (`/etc/holoscan/pkg.json#resources.fragments.[fragment-name].memory`).